|Garden Club of St. Augustine, Inc.

 need any further information about the pictures.
 Please feel free to share these photos, this write-

-up, and the remaining workshop locations and dates so more people know about the incredible
+up, and the workshop locations and dates so more people know about the incredible partnerships and

-partnerships and learning opportunities the St. Johns County Public Library System affords!
-These
+learning opportunities the St. Johns County Public Library System affords!
+These workshops would not

-workshops would not be possible without the Garden Club of St. Augustine and each branch library’s
+be possible without the Garden Club of St. Augustine and each branch library’s Friends of the

 Please help us support these wonderful workshops by spreading the word about the remaining three